Zkswap Finance Announces 4 New Features That Boost The DEX User Experience

-(MENAFN- GlobeNewsWire - Nasdaq) zkSwap Finance is the first platform in the zkSync Era ecosystem that enables users to earn platform tokens as rewards by swapping assets.

-Singapore, Nov.
-18, 2024 (GLOBE NEWSWIRE) -- zkSwap Finance , the first Swap2Earn platform in the ZKsync Era ecosystem, announced the release of four new features enhancing its unique, pioneering incentive model within the broader crypto market.
-This community-focused project is only in its second year but already boasts a versatile series of products enabling users to access a "thoughtful and sustainable economic model that drives innovation forward."
+(MENAFN- Zex PR Wire) Singapore, Singapore, 18th November 2024, ZEX PR WIRE , zkSwap Finance , the first Swap2Earn platform in the ZKsync Era ecosystem, announced the release of four new features enhancing its unique, pioneering incentive model within the broader crypto market.
+This community-focused project is only in its second year but already boasts a versatile series of products enabling users to access a“thoughtful and sustainable economic model that drives innovation forward.”

 zkSwap Finance also introduces a Curve-style 3Pool Stableswap to provide more efficient stablecoin trading.
 Users can rely on this new functionality to enjoy faster swaps when using the platform's integrated decentralized exchange (DEX).